 Technical systems embed more and more sensors and calculators making it possible to monitor their health.
-We are moving from reactive maintenance strategies to condition-based ones.
-In addition, installations, infrastructures and critical infrastructures are ageing in Norway.
-The problem of their maintenance and their lifetime extension is arising.
-These issues can be reasonably addressed by a joint use of relevant methodologies related to condition monitoring and maintenance optimization.
+We are moving from reactive maintenance strategies to condition-based and predictive ones.
+A joint use of relevant methodologies is needed related to condition monitoring, data driven prognostics and maintenance optimization.

-Knowledge: what is the consistency principle and overview of different approaches for diagnosis (statistical, data-based, model-based), what is the concept of remaining useful lifetime, overview of models for degradation and/or prediction (trends models, physic based models, time series models, stochastic processes and data driven approaches based on machine learning concepts), understanding of the concept of preventive decision rule, condition-based ones and predictive ones, overview of relevant assessment tools including analytical formalism and Monte Carlo simulation.
+What is the consistency principle and overview of different approaches for diagnosis (statistical, data-based and machine learning), what is the concept of remaining useful lifetime, overview of models for degradation and/or prediction (trends models, physic based models, time series models, stochastic processes and data driven approaches based on machine learning concepts), understanding of the concept of preventive decision rule, condition-based ones and predictive ones, overview of relevant assessment tools including analytical formalism and Monte Carlo simulation.
 Some inputs regarding optimization techniques will be given (optimization with constraints, multi-objective optimization, robust optimization).

 Learning methods and activities